Third year, for me, came with new experiences, new subjects, new friends, new burdens, new pains, new lessons, and—thankfully—new music to hear.

 And I always took notice of the "e-e-e-e-e-e-e-uh!", which comes from simply pressing buttons on a big device.
 The synths are also notable for me.

-99. "No time for cameras, we’ll use our eyes instead"
+99."No time for cameras, we’ll use our eyes instead"

-I remember hearing this first when I tried an iPad exhibited at an appliance/gadget store at a simple mall near the house.
+Cameras|Matt and Kim I remember hearing this first when I tried an iPad exhibited at an appliance/gadget store at a simple mall near the house.
 I was trying this app from the pad similar to a DJ set used to remix sounds and stuff.
 Some kind of Virtual DJ.
 Then I found this song on the playlist, then experimented with it.
 Finally, I liked it.
+I like the way the duo composed this.
+Here are these sounds from the keyboard, from something from a "breaking news" sound to something definitely an electronic instrument can only produce.
+Then those drumbeats that I liken to hip-hop.
+That's how I describe it.

 98. "I get knocked down, but I get up again.
 You are never gonna keep me down."